 Emil BOROS PhD

-head of department, senior research fellow
+head of division, senior research fellow

 IAE Department of Aquatic Restoration Ecology